yale-swe/pfrn-example-app/README.md

 By now, you should have a working React Native app that can post to the API and store the Blurbles in your database.

-It's a good idea to write some tests for your app
+It's a good idea to write some tests for your app.
+You should probably test your API, and your frontend.

+When working in a team setting, Continuous Integration (CI) is a great way to test your app.

 ## Appendix/Helpful Notes